What legislation they must comply with, how to make a complaint or resolve a dispute with a property agent.

 • enforcement action, including prosecution

-Make a complaint about a property agent
+Make a complaint about a letting agent or property manager

 Make a complaint to the redress scheme